Loopring/protocols/packages/loopring_v3/DESIGN.md

 Creating a proof for a block can take a long time.
 If the proof needs to be available at the same time the state is updated on-chain we limit the maximum throughput of the system by the proof generation time.
 But we don't need the proof immediately.
 If a block is committed that isn't verified in time we can easily revert the state by going back to a finalized block which is guaranteed to be a valid state.
 This allows for
 - faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new Merkle tree states) on-chain.
-- the parallelization of the the proof generation.
+- the parallelization of the  proof generation.
 Multiple operators can generate a proof at the same time.
 This isn't possible otherwise because the initial state needs to be known at proof generation time.

 We use a simple commit and verify scheme.
 A block can be in 3 states:
 - Committed: The block has been committed on-chain but not yet proven